Islamic State leader Abu Bakr al-Baghdadi dead after high-risk US raid in Syria

 The president described what he called a "dangerous and daring" nighttime operation by US Special Operations forces in northwest Syria, involving a series of firefights and culminating in what he said was a retreat by Baghdadi into a tunnel.
 There Baghdadi detonated an explosive vest, killing himself and three of the six children he was believed to have.

-The high-risk operation brings a dramatic end to a years-long hunt for the man who spearheaded the Islamic State's transformation from an underground insurgent band to a powerful quasi-state that straddled two countries and spawned copycat movements across several continent.
+The high-risk operation brings a dramatic end to a years-long hunt for the man who spearheaded the transformation of Islamic State (Isis) from an underground insurgent band to a powerful quasi-state that straddled two countries and spawned copycat movements across several continents.

 Trump said Baghdadi, a longtime militant who was once held in a US-run prison in Iraq, had been tracked over the last two weeks to a compound in Syria's Idlib province which was laid with tunnels.
 He said no US personnel died during the operation but that other militants were killed.